uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = V2.0.33 - 10.21.2013 =
 * NEW:     Requests /ngg_tag/[tagname] will create a displayed gallery
-* NEW:     Option added to "Import Gallery" tab to use original images and photos
+* NEW:     Option added to "Import Gallery" tab to use original images
 * Fixed:   Links are broken on the ngg_tags-sitemap.xml file by WordPress SEO
 * Fixed:   PHP notice: Attempt to assign property of non-object
-* Fixed:   Undefined property warnings when using NextGEN Basic Thumbnail gallery
+* Fixed:   Undefined property warnings when using NextGEN Basic Thumbnails
 * Fixed:   Detect if an applying a transient to a displayed gallery was successful
 * Fixed:   Compatibility issues with BJ-Lazy-Load and Colorbox
-* Fixed:   Pagination conflicts for multiple Imagebrowser galleries on the same page
+* Fixed:   Pagination conflicts for multiple Imagebrowsers on the same page
 * Fixed:   Ability to display previous exception with debug mode
-* Fixed:   Tagcloud galleries not working in multisite instances
+* Fixed:   Tagclouds not working in multisite instances
-* Fixed:   Load widgets.css when a gallery widget is being used
+* Fixed:   Load widgets.css when a widget is being used
 * Fixed:   Installer should remove all instances of the component factory
-* Fixed:   Gallery widget settings interface not intuitive
+* Fixed:   WordPress gallery plugin widget settings interface not intuitive
-* Fixed:   Inability to upload images in some Windows host environments
+* Fixed:   Inability to upload images and photos in some Windows host environments
-* Fixed:   Sorting images/galleries using the Insert Gallery Window
+* Fixed:   Sorting images/galleries using the Insert Gallery interface
 * Fixed:   Fix detection of HTTPS (pull request by Leonhardt Wille)
 * Fixed:   Compilation errors of regular expressions
 * Fixed:   Pro galleries wouldn't display in environments using PHP 5.3.3 or less
 * Fixed:   Scanning of router slug is now limited to the uri, not the url
 * Fixed:   Show slideshow link isn't required for thumbnail/imagebrowser integration
-* Fixed:   WordPress media-upload with 'singlepic' image and photo sizes
+* Fixed:   WordPress media-upload with 'singlepic' image size
 * Fixed:   Use target=_blank when the link setting is provided for NextGEN Basic Singlepic
 * Fixed:   Only display rendering errors if WP_DEBUG is enabled

 = V2.0.31 - 10.03.2013 =
-* NEW:     Restored AJAX gallery pagination for NextGEN Basic ImageBrowser gallery
+* NEW:     Restored AJAX pagination for NextGEN Basic ImageBrowser display type
 * Fixed:   Compatibility with WordPress Local SEO by Yoast
-* Fixed:   Inability to upload images and photos if image_slug field was missing in database
+* Fixed:   Inability to upload images if image_slug field was missing in database
 * Fixed:   Integration of NextGEN Basic Thumbnail and NextGEN Basic Slideshow display types
 * Fixed:   Photocrati Resource Manager further adjusted to be third-party friendly
 * Fixed:   Added the ability to find legacy templates in both the child/parent theme directories
-* Fixed:   JavaScript errors in Insert Gallery Window
+* Fixed:   JavaScript errors in Attach to Post interface
 * Fixed:   Router can handle port numbers in urls
 * Fixed:   Carousel template was linking to NextGEN Basic ImageBrowser view
-* Fixed:   SQL query generated for displayed photo galleries using tags as source
+* Fixed:   SQL query generated for displayed galleries using tags as source
 * Fixed:   3rd party compat: raise & never lower pcre.backtrack_limit

 = V2.0.30 - 09.25.2013 =
-* NEW:     Restored the ability to use imagebrowser gallery type instead of a lightbox effect
+* NEW:     Restored the ability to use imagebrowser display type instead of a lightbox effect
-* Changed: Displayed photo galleries are no longer rendered in RSS feeds
+* Changed: Displayed galleries are no longer rendered in RSS feeds
-* Changed: Removed "Plugin Check" widget from overview page
+* Changed: Removed "Plugin Check" widget from WordPress gallery plugin overview page
 * Fixed:   Silence PHP warnings/errors in an output buffer for AJAX actions
 * Fixed:   Compatibility issue with WordPress SEO and broken site maps (and large error_logs)
 * Fixed:   Compatibility issue with AJAX Event Calendar (and possibly others)
 * Fixed:   Adjusted Photocrati Resource Manager to be third-party friendly
 * Fixed:   Fixed empty result set for displayed galleries selecting 'All' tags
-* Fixed:   URL generation for imagebrowser gallery pagination links
+* Fixed:   URL generation for imagebrowser pagination links
-* Fixed:   Ensure that photo and image meta is imported on creation
+* Fixed:   Ensure that image meta is imported on creation
 * Fixed:   Ensure that transients are removed when an external object cache is used
 * Fixed:   Don't load pluggable.php.
-This will fix some plugin conflicts
+This will fix plugin conflicts
-* Fixed:   In Insert Gallery Window, galleries created in one tab weren't showing in another
+* Fixed:   In Insert Gallery interface, galleries created in one tab weren't showing in another
 * Fixed:   Don't output frame events cookie for XML-RPC requests

 = V2.0.27 - 09.18.2013 =
 * Fixed:   Reduce performance impact of purging displayed gallery transients

 = V2.0.25 - 09.18.2013 =
-* Reverting to the 2.0.21 codebase, due to performance issues in 2.0.23 and 2.0.24
+* Changed: Reverting to the 2.0.21 codebase, due to major performance issues in 2.0.23 and 2.0.24

+= V2.0.24 - 09.18.2013 =
+* WARNING: Broken release.
+Uses wp_clear_scheduled_hooks() to purge cron records

-= V2.0.23 - 09.16.2013 =
+= V2.0.23 - 09.12.2013 =
+* WARNING: Broken release.
+Major bug creates redundant cron jobs
 * NEW:     WP-Cron job to periodically clean-up displayed gallery transients
 * NEW:     Added "excluded_container_ids" as parameter for ngg_images shortcode
-* Fixed:   Lightbox effect is honoured by all gallery display types
+* Fixed:   Lightbox effect is honoured by all display types
-* Fixed:   Highslide displays photos from the correct displayed galleries
+* Fixed:   Highslide displays images and photos from the correct displayed galleries
 * Fixed:   Ensure that sub-albums display correctly when the word "album" is part of a slug
 * Fixed:   Ensure that sub-albums display correctly when numerical slugs are used
 * Fixed:   Related images heading only added when Related Images functionality is enabled
 * Fixed:   PHP Warning about undefined index when viewing basic albums
 * Fixed:   AJAX handling is third-party compatible
-* Fixed:   Image date is no longer overwritten when a photo is modified
+* Fixed:   Image date is no longer overwritten when an image is modified
 * Fixed:   Fixed issue with displayed galleries using source='tags'
 * Fixed:   Problem with transient cache not getting flushed properly from Other Options page
 * Fixed:   Use correct gallery/transient ID when ajax pagination is used